 TTF 019 aims are studying, analysing, evaluating, and simulating IoT application deployments on some oneM2M open-source implementations.
 Evaluation will be conducted on the basis of case studies, deployment model, and performance KPIs, all described in previous ETSI TR 103 839 [i.1] and ETSI TR 103 840 [i.2].

 The object of the present document [i.3] is to describe and present the simulation tool and the profiler tool developed to that aim.
-More precisely, the simulation tool is a OMNeT++ library implementing either the deployement model and the case studies as described in [i.1,i.2]; the profiler is a standalone software to be runned together with a real open-source oneM2M implementation, providing execution KPIs values: these values will be injected in the OMNeT++ simulator allowing a realistic large scale simulations.
+More precisely, the simulation tool is a OMNeT++ library implementing either the deployment model and the case studies as described in [i.1,i.2]; the profiler is a standalone software to be runned together with a real open-source oneM2M implementation, providing execution KPIs values: these values will be injected in the OMNeT++ simulator allowing a realistic large scale simulations.

 1 Scope